bcgov/design-research-guide/docs/planning-research/index.md

 # Plan the Research

-## 1.Start with Research Goals and Questions
+## 1. Start with Research Goals and Questions

 Before planning the research, make sure to define your [research goal and questions](https://bcgov.github.io/user-research-guide/define-goals.html) with your team.

-## 2.Choose Research Activities
+## 2. Choose Research Activities

 Based on your research goal and questions, choose the most relevant research activities.
 Common qualitative research activities are